kinguser981/TWRP-Recovery-Flags/README.md

 # auto copy files placed in device/$VENDOR/$DEVICENAME/recovery/root inside recovery ramdisk (e.g. init.recivery*.rc which get removed from recoveryramdisk by default).
 # example: for Nexus 5X ( set your device tree's location )
 TARGET_RECOVERY_DEVICE_DIRS += device/lge/bulhead

-# path to a prebuild kernel (can be used if you are unable to compile a kernel yourself, e.g. if no kernel source available)
-TARGET_PREBUILT_KERNEL := $(LOCAL_PATH)/prebuilt/zImage

 ```